steno-aarhus/registers-project-database/sds/application/index.md

 Your application must contain a projectdescription (projektbeskrivelse), an extract description (udtræksbeskrivelse) and an order sheet (bestillingsark).

 The Project description should contain:
-Introduction
+- Introduction
-Purpose of the project
+- Purpose of the project
-The project's problem statement
+- The project's problem statement
-Data and approach
+- Data and approach
-Publication of results
+- Publication of results
-Societal relevance
+- Societal relevance
-Ethical considerations.
+- Ethical considerations.

 Extract description should contain:
-Place of Treatment
+- Place of Treatment
-Population
+- Population
-Delimitation of data for the project
-Including justification for why the requested data is necessary for the project.
+- Delimitation of data for the project (Including justification for why the requested data is necessary for the project).

 In the Order sheet you can specify which variables you want access to.
 You indicate that you want access to a specific variable by checking the box next to the variable in the column 'Desired variable (x)'.